+Cleveland vigorously pursued a policy barring special favors to any economic group.
 Vetoing a bill to appropriate $10,000 to distribute seed grain among drought-stricken farmers in Texas, he wrote: “federal aid in such cases encourages the expectation of paternal care on the part of the government and weakens the sturdiness of our national character.”

 He angered the railroads by ordering an investigation of western lands they held by government grant.
 He forced them to return 81,000,000 acres.
 He also signed the Interstate Commerce Act, the ﬁrst law attempting federal regulation of the railroads.

 Elected again in 1892, Cleveland faced an acute economic depression.
 He dealt directly with the Treasury crisis rather than with business failures, farm mortgage foreclosures, and unemployment.
 He obtained repeal of the mildly inﬂationary Sherman Silver Purchase Act and, with the aid of Wall Street, maintained the Treasury’s gold reserve.

 You Might Also Like

-Collection The 2020 White House Christmas Ornament
+Collection The 2022 White House Christmas Ornament

 Every year since 1981, the White House Historical Association has had the privilege of designing the Official White House Christmas Ornament....

-Collection The White House Behind the Scenes
+Collection The Ford White House 1974 - 1977

-Collection Art in the White House
+Collection Weddings and the White House

-Podcast Women’s Suffrage and the White House
+Podcast Freemasons and the White House

 Since the laying of the cornerstone in 1792, Freemasons have played an important role in the construction and the history of...